 There are, however, some key differences that distinguish VoIP phones from other desk phones.
 This blog will give you a quick overview of how a VoIP phone works and how to use one.

-Registration Rewired: VoIP Phones Don't Need Expensive Copper Wire
+Registration Rewired: VoIP Phone Systems Don't Need Expensive Copper Wire

 VoIP phones make and receive calls via the Internet.
 This means that they can use your office's Internet connection to connect to the telephone network.
 In other words, if your office is already wired for Ethernet, you do not need to invest in additional copper wiring to use your business phones.